LIGHTHOUSE CLI

 last_modified_atfrom Git - assigns a stable

-publish_datefrom the first deployment state that saw the file - rewrites local Markdown references to generated site permalinks
+publish_datefrom the first deployment state that saw the file - rewrites local document references to generated site permalinks

 The generated source includes explicit front matter for permalink, author, source metadata, publish date, and last-modified time.